cjy513203427/IADBE/README.md

 # 📦 Environment Setting

-IADBE provides two ways to install the library.
-The first is through Conda, and the second is through Docker.
-Conda is recommended if you want to make some changes to the dependency.
-If you don't want to make changes to the library, just use Docker.
+IADBE offers two ways to install the library: Conda and Docker.
+Use Conda if you want to make changes to dependencies and work in dev mode.
+Use Docker if you want to copy our environment(cuda, nvcc, python...) exactly.

 <details>
 <summary>Install from Conda</summary>